Renaldas0/ImproveYourGolf/README.md

   - Ability for users to place bookings for their desired class
   - Ability for users to change or cancel their bookings
   - The layout of certain sections changes, dpending if a user is logged in or not.

+- **Admin Features**
+  - As an admin I have the ability to login
+  - Admin is able to see all placed reservations and control them
+  - Admin can see who placed the reservations by their login details
+  - Most importantly the admin can update or delete any reservations